kmhcreative/css2svg/README.md

 <h3>WHAT IS IT?</h3>
 <p>A Javascript-based utility for converting CSS3 Gradients to SVG images to help maintain the same look in a website viewed in browsers that do not support CSS3 gradients but do support SVG graphics.</p>
+<p>The CSS3 to SVG converter is pure JS and does not require any libraries (though you could certainly fork a version that does if you want).
+It is also presented in a single HTML page to make it easy for
+anyone who wants to use it or work on it offline to download it and know they have all the necessary code.</p>
+<h1><a href="http://fiddle.jshell.net/CG9t2/1/show/light/">Try It!</a></h1>
 <h3>HOW TO USE IT</h3>
 <ol>
 <li>Copy and paste almost any CSS3 Linear Gradient code into the input box at the top of the utility page.
 It will accept W3C standards or Mozilla, Webkit (both old and new syntax), Opera, and Microsoft proprietary &#8220;vendor&#8221; versions <em>(see the &#8220;Release Notes&#8221; at the end of this page for details).</em></li>